Tokyo in 3 Days

 Cheers from Tokyo

-It’s our last day sightseeing in Tokyo.
-My head says ‘blimey that’s gone quick’ and my feet say ‘thank f*** for that – we’ve already covered the equivalent of a marathon in 2 days.
+It’s our last day of sightseeing in Tokyo.
+My head says ‘blimey that’s gone quick’ and my feet say ‘thank f*** for that‘ – we’ve already covered the equivalent of a marathon in 2 days.

 Ueno Koen

-The day starts with a visit to Ueno Koen; a large park has a lake, shrine, pagoda, zoo and several museums.
-We take a couple of trains to Ueno Station.
+The day starts with a visit to Ueno Koen; a large park which has a lake, a shrine, a pagoda, a zoo and several museums.
+We take a couple of trains to reach Ueno Station.

 Ueno Koen lake